-Summers are made for chill sunny days with toes dug deep in the sand, warm nights licking ice cream cones and racking up family memories.
+Summers are made for chill sunny days with toes dug deep in the sand, warm nights making friends with ice cream cones and stacking up family memories.
 You can do that in Chicago any day (yay!).
-But for a change-of-scenery experience, hit Michigan’s vacation towns.
-Just around the bend of Lake Michigan in Harbor Country and further north, these beach communities have tons of secrets to discover.
+But for a low-key, change-of-scenery experience, hit Michigan’s vacation towns.
+Just around the bend of Lake Michigan in Harbor Country and further north, these beach communities have tons of secrets begging to be discovered.
 Read on to see which spots to explore now.

 Union Pier/New Buffalo (1½ hours away)

 This is the first beach stop in western Michigan, just over the Indiana border.
 Union Pier makes up a few little towns in the area, the most notable being New Buffalo.

 What to do: If you head there in July, blueberry picking is a must and the best place to do that is at Mike's Blueberries (11160 Farina Rd.) in New Buffalo.
 For little climbers, head to the Warren Dunes State Park before it gets too hot to conquer the massive dunes.
 Of course a trip to any beach town wouldn't be complete without play time in the sand, so head to Town Line or Berrien Street beach for fun in the sun.

 Where to eat: You'll find no shortage of ice cream shops in any of these towns but a particular favorite is Oink's.
 For meals head to The Stray Dog, a cute bar and grill with dog photos aplenty and an enclosed patio overlooking the harbor.
 A full kids' menu and a private family bathroom make this easy to enjoy with little ones.
 The food happens to be very good, too.
 Redamak's is a can't-miss because of its famous burgers and kid-friendly atmosphere (aka: you can make all the noise you want without getting the stink eye).